8base/Documentation/docs/projects/backend/8base-console-platform-tools-advanced.md

 ---
 id: '8base-console-platform-tools-advanced'
-sidebar_label: 'Advanced'
+sidebar_label: 'Advanced Development'
 slug: '/advanced'
 ---
-# Advanced
+# Advanced Development

 8base offers advanced features that help developers interact with their schemas and functions.

-The Command-line Interface \(CLI\) allows you to develop and deploy custom backend logic in JavaScript or TypeScript.
-Need to run a custom algorithm, connect to a 3rd-party API, or execute a task on schedule?
+The Command-line Interface (CLI) allows you to develop and deploy custom backend logic in JavaScript or TypeScript.
+Need to run a custom algorithm, connect to a third-party API, or execute a task on schedule?
 The CLI lets you deploy this logic in seconds to 8base serverless environment where it is executed and scaled automatically.

 ![8base CLI](./_images/c890144-screenshot_2019-05-12_09.23.51.png)